Data Management Challenges for Internet-scale 3D Search Engines: Information Retrieval

-Notions of similarity in 3D shape retrieval are necessarily as diverse as the shapes themselves.
-For example, depending on context, 3D shapes may be considered similar semantically if they represent similar conceptual subjects \cite{wang2015sketch}, stylistically if they bear visual resemblance \cite{lian2010visual}, mechanically if they bear coupled or mated parts \cite{Muraleedharan2019}, abstractly if they contain significant isometric subsurfaces \cite{lian2010non}, etc. One flexible framework encompassing multiple context-dependent notions of similarity is the ``bag-of-words'' approach to shape retrieval \cite{Buttcher2010}, where each shape is considered a multiset of context specific geometric ``words''.
+There are many ways to define a notion of similarity for 3D shapes.
+They may be considered similar semantically if they represent similar conceptual subjects \citep{wang2015sketch}, stylistically if they bear visual resemblance \citep{lian2010visual}, mechanically if they bear coupled or mated parts \citep{Muraleedharan2019}, or abstractly if they contain significant isometric subsurfaces \citep{lian2010non}.

-It is helpful to consider shape retrieval as analogous to more familiar text-based search engines.
-The \emph{bag-of-words} model is a fruitful model used for machine learning of natural language \cite{tsai2012bag}.
-In this approach, a text is reduced to the multiset of its composite words.
-Two texts can then be compared by matching their constituent word count, or else the words and their counts are further used for classification or attribute creation for ingestion by further models.
-For example, the bags can be considered as linear combinations and embedded in a vector space (as in word2vec \cite{word2vec}) for metric clustering algorithms or spatial tree search algorithms, or particular word frequencies may be analysed to build classifiers (e.g., spam filtering) \cite{spamham}.
+One popular method of accommodating multiple context-dependent notions of similarity is the aforementioned \textit{bag-of-words} (``BOW'') approach, in which an object is mapped to a multiset (bag) of context-specific descriptors (words).
+In text-based search \citep{tsai2012bag} a text document is reduced to a multiset that contains its composite words.
+Texts can then be compared by simple operations (e.g., multiset Jaccard Similarity) or they can be used as input for more sophisticated models.
+For example, multisets can be considered as linear combinations and embedded in a vector space (as in word2vec \citep{word2vec}) for metric clustering algorithms or spatial tree search algorithms.
+Alternatively, word frequencies may be analysed to build classifiers (e.g., spam filtering) \citep{spamham}.

-A major hurdle for building further models is that one can say the same thing in many ways.
-Nearly identical sentiments may have many different texts yielding different representations as bags-of-words.
-Techniques like word2vec made significant progress by parametrizing semantic relationships into a high dimensional vector space.
+One of difficulties facing BOW methods is that the same thing can be expressed in multiple ways; nearly identical sentiments may have many different texts that yield different representations as BOWs.
+Various techniques (e.g., word2vec) have been developed to map data into high dimensional vector spaces that preserve semantic relationships.